 Many new mums exercise to get back in shape after childbirth.
-But if you’re thinking about starting postnatal exercises, it’s really important that you do it correctly.
-Because not only does it take your body months to recover from childbirth – you also don’t want to be wasting your precious time getting your post pregnancy workouts wrong!
+But if you’re thinking about starting postnatal exercise, it’s really important that you do it correctly.
+Because not only does it take your body months to recover from childbirth – you also don’t want to be wasting your precious time getting your post pregnancy workouts wrong!.

-Let’s look at why it’s so important that new mums avoid making workout mistakes post-pregnancy.
+Let’s look at why it’s so important that new mums avoid making workout mistakes post-pregancy.

 1. During pregnancy, your body produces the hormone relaxin, which makes your ligaments more stretchy in preparation for childbirth.
 It can take up to five months for these to get back into their original positions, and until then your joints may be weaker than usual, increasing the risk of injury.
 That’s why you’re commonly advised to avoid high-impact exercise for 3-6 months after birth.